Maxime00/learning-user-safety/README.md

 - add logic to play several trajectories of varying safety in planner - > check ahalya' scode, make somethi nto match that
 - tune integrator for replays ??
 - replays must choose and output safety and traj_number
 - add arguments for user_specific and safety
-- Tune gains
-- add data_recording in mpc controller
 - add script to handle several MPC trajectories and pause between each until next input
 - save reference traj to plot against recorded later
+- make offline plot functions for mpc trajectories
+- successive traj follow : make lis tof traj, wait for inptu at the end of each